Treaty on the Functioning of the European Union

-Present contents
+Provisions

 The consolidated TFEU consists of seven parts:

-Part 1, Principles
+Part 1: Principles

 In principles, article 1 establishes the basis of the treaty and its legal value.
 Articles 2 to 6 outline the competencies of the EU according to the level of powers accorded in each area.
 Articles 7 to 14 set out social principles, articles 15 and 16 set out public access to documents and meetings and article 17 states that the EU shall respect the status of religious, philosophical and non-confessional organisations under national law.

-Part 2, Non-discrimination and citizenship of the Union
+Part 2: Non-discrimination and citizenship of the Union

 The second part begins with article 18 which outlaws, within the limitations of the treaties, discrimination on the basis of nationality.
 Article 19 states the council with the consent of the European Parliament "may take appropriate action to combat discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation".
 Articles 20 to 24 establishes EU citizenship and accords rights to it; to free movement, consular protection from other states, vote and stand in local and European elections, right to petition Parliament and the European Ombudsman and to contact and receive a reply from EU institutions in their own language.
 Article 25 requires the commission to report on the implementation of these rights every three years.

-Part 3, Union policies and internal actions
+Part 3: Union policies and internal actions

 Part 3 is the largest in the TFEU.
 Articles 26 to 197 concern the substantive policies and actions of the EU.